kindi-zack/onepiece-db-sequelize/readme.md

 hooks ❌
-validation ❌
+validation ✔
 you can see validation on :
--controller static postFruit
+-from controller static postFruit catch to static fruitForm -models/Fruit
--models/Fruit